goneri/goneri.lebouder.net/content/posts/2020/08/vmware-ci-of-ansible-modules-a-retrospective.md

 Each Ansible module is different, which makes for different test requirements.
 We've got 3 topologies:

-* vcenter\_only: only one single vCenter instance)
+* vcenter\_only: only one single vCenter instance
 * vcenter\_1esxi\_with\_nested: one vCenter with an ESXi, this ESXi is capable of starting a nested VM.
-* vcenter\_1\_esxi\_without\_nested: the same. but this time, we don't start nested VM.
+* vcenter\_1\_esxi\_without\_nested: the same, but this time, we don't start nested VM.
 Compared to the previous case, this set-up is compatible with all our providers.
 * vcenter\_2\_esxi\_without\_nested: well, like the previous one, but with a second ESXi, for instance to test ha or migration.

 The nodeset definition is done in the following file: [https://github.com/ansible/ansible-zuul-jobs/blob/master/zuul.d/nodesets.yaml](https://github.com/ansible/ansible-zuul-jobs/blob/master/zuul.d/nodesets.yaml)